ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

   --docker-email=<your-email>
 ```

-> By default, the models that are enabled are `en-US_Multimedia` and `en-US_Telephony` with defaultModel set to `en-US_Multimedia`.
+By default, the models that are enabled are `en-US_Multimedia` and `en-US_Telephony` with defaultModel set to `en-US_Multimedia`.

 Helm charts have configurable values that can be set at install time.
-To configure the install further, such as enabling additional models, Refer to the base `values.yaml` for documentation and defaults for the values.
+To configure, e.g. enable additional models, refer to the base `values.yaml`.
 Values can be changed using `--set` or using YAML files specified with `-f/--values`.
-Here we are setting values using `--set` parameter
+Below we set values using `--set` parameter.

 ```sh
 helm install stt-release ./ibm-watson-stt-embed \